 As is customary in the consumer products industry, we participate in the promotional programs of our customers to enhance the sale of our products.
 The cost of these promotional programs is recorded as advertising and promotional expenses or as a reduction of sales based upon the nature of such items and the applicable accounting guidance.
 Such costs vary from period-to-period based on the actual number of units sold during a finite period of time.
 We estimate the cost of such promotional programs at their inception based on historical experience and current market conditions and reduce sales by such estimates.
-These promotional programs consist of direct to consumer incentives such as coupons and temporary price reductions, as well as incentives to our customers such as allowances for new distribution, including slotting fees, and cooperative advertising.
+These promotional programs consist of direct to consumer incentives, such as coupons and temporary price reductions, as well as incentives to our customers, such as allowances for new distribution, including slotting fees, and cooperative advertising.
 Direct reimbursements of advertising costs are reflected as a reduction of advertising costs in the periods in which the reimbursement criteria are achieved.
 We do not provide incentives to customers for the acquisition of product in excess of normal inventory quantities since such incentives increase the potential for future returns, as well as reduce sales in the subsequent fiscal periods.

 Estimates of costs of promotional programs are based on (i) historical sales experience, (ii) the current promotional offering, (iii) forecasted data, (iv) current market conditions, and (v) communication with customer purchasing/marketing personnel.
 At the completion of the promotional program, the estimated amounts are adjusted to actual results.
-Our related promotional expense for the fiscal year ended March 31, 2011 was \$21.3 million and for the three months ended June 30, 2011 was \$5.7 million.
+Our related promotional expense for the fiscal year ended March 31, 2011 was \$21.3 million and for the three and six months ended September 30, 2011 was \$6.6 million and \$12.3 million, respectively.
 We believe that the estimation methodologies employed, combined with the nature of the promotional campaigns, make the likelihood remote that our obligation would be misstated by a material amount.
-However, for illustrative purposes, had we underestimated the promotional program rate by 10% for the fiscal year ended March 31, 2011, our sales and operating income would have been adversely affected by approximately \$1.3 million.
-Similarly, had we underestimated the promotional program rate by 10% for the three months ended June 30, 2011, our sales and operating income would have been adversely affected by approximately \$1.3 million.
-Net income would have been adversely affected by approximately \$0.6 million.
-Net income would have been adversely affected by approximately \$0.6 million.
-Net income would have been adversely affected by approximately \$0.6 million.
-Net income would have been adversely affected by approximately \$0.6 million.
-Net income would have been adversely affected by approximately \$0.4 million for the three months ended June 30, 2011.
+However, for illustrative purposes, had we underestimated the promotional program rate by 10% for the fiscal year ended March 31, 2011, our sales and operating income would have been adversely affected by approximately \$2.1 million.
+Net income would have been adversely affected by approximately \$1.3 million.
+Similarly, had we underestimated the promotional program rate by 10% for the three and six months ended September 30, 2011, our sales and operating income would have been adversely affected by approximately \$0.7 million and \$1.3 million, respectively.
+Net income would have been adversely affected by approximately \$0.4 million for the three and six months ended September 30, 2011, respectively.

-We also periodically run coupon programs in Sunday newspaper inserts or as on-package instant redeemable coupons.
+We also periodically run coupon programs in Sunday newspaper inserts, on our product website or as on-package instant redeemable coupons.
 We utilize a national clearing house to process coupons redeemed by customers.
 At the time a coupon is distributed, a provision is made based upon historical redemption rates for that particular product, information provided as a result of the clearing house's experience with coupons of similar dollar value, the length of time the coupon is valid, and the seasonality of the coupon drop, among other factors.
 During the fiscal year ended March 31, 2011, we had 46 coupon events.
 The amount recorded against revenues and accrued for these events during the year was \$3.9 million.
 Cash settlement of coupon redemptions during the year was \$3.1 million.
-During the three months ended June 30, 2011, we had 44 coupon events.
-The amount recorded against revenue and accrued for these events during the three months ended June 30, 2011, we had 44 coupon events.
-The amount recorded against revenue and accrued for these events during the settlement of coupon redemptions during the three months ended June 30, 2011 was \$1.7 million.
-Cash settlement of coupon redemptions during the three months ended June 30, 2011 was \$1.8 million.
+During the six months ended September 30, 2011 was \$1.5 million and \$3.2 million, respectively.
+Cash settlement of coupon redemptions during the three and six months ended September 30, 2011 was \$1.2 million and \$3.0 million, respectively.